About Put It in Your Mouth

 Put It in Your Mouth started out as a hobby between creators Sarah, and me, Serena.
 It has since become something more than “just a hobby” – now it’s a hobby that we invested a lot of money in.
 It’s also an excuse to get fabulously drunk and stuff ourselves with delicious food.

-Although we dabble in pretty much anything edible, we have a penchant for combining things in an unexpected way (Funyon and bacon rice krispy treats, anyone?), or in Sarah’s case, veganizing everything.
+Although we dabble in pretty much anything edible, we have a penchant for combining things in an unexpected way, or in Sarah’s case, veganizing everything.
 We also love photography, but “Put It in Your Eyes” didn’t sound as appealing.

 With me, Sarah, and all of our friends, Put It in Your Mouth always has a story to tell or something to share.
 That also means we have at least a dozen people to act as guinea pigs, so when you’re wondering why the hell we do things like mix chocolate syrup into our port, we encourage you to use your brain less for thinking, more for tasting, and just put it in your mouth.

 About the People

 Hey everyone, I’m Sarah!
 I’m a portrait photographer in the DC area (sarahalice.net) who happens to love food – a lot!
 Just look at my face.
 I’m so happy just to be near it!
 I’m also co-creator of recipes and food photographer of Put It in Your Mouth.
 I love photography, food, eating, consumables, and ingesting things.
 I dislike not eating and writing about me’s, which is why Serena is doing it for me.
 Disclaimer: some information may be missing, inaccurate, biased, confused, or otherwise imaginary.

 Serena is the co-creator of recipes and (sometimes reluctant) writer of Put It in Your Mouth.
 She’s an avid drinker, occasional bartender, overeater, and most importantly, a Pokémon Master.